NBISweden/teaching_literature_club/docs/events/20250818/README.md

 Disagree.
-For example, `[Brecht, 2012]` found that 'videos with a strong presentation of relief and change-of-pace elements (design 2's use of graphics and sounds) are' 13% more effective (compared to the 9% for disorganized learers only, as shown in this paper).
+For example, `[Brecht, 2012]` found that 'videos with a strong presentation of relief and change-of-pace elements (design 2's use of graphics and sounds) are' 13% more effective (compared to the 9% for disorganized learners only, as shown in this paper).

 ## References